 An Emergency Medical Technician (EMT) is a person who has been trained to render immediate care for the sick and injured.
 The job of an EMT is multifaceted, presenting numerous challenges in a variety of emergency environments.
 An EMT may work in an ambulance or in a hospital emergency department.
 This course is excellent for people considering careers in fire, police, security, or as a Physician’s Assistant.

-This course prepares students to take the State of CT Certified EMT examination and the national board certification exam.
+This course prepares students to take the State of Connecticut Certified EMT examination and the national board certification exam.
+State mandated BLS CPR and Mental Health First Aid training are included.
 The program includes weekly distance learning quizzes on the text companion website.
 Online certification training in NIMS and OSHA requirements are an additional 15 hours of training.
 All students must have Internet access to take this course.
 Ten hours of clinical training and eight hours of practicum experiential learning are included as a mandatory part of the EMT program and are scheduled during non-classroom hours, based on student choice.
-Additionally, students have theoption to ride in an ambulance as an observer for 17 hours.
+Additionally, students have the option to ride in an ambulance as an observer for 17 hours.

 An applicant for the EMT training course must be at least 18 years old and have a high school diploma or the equivalent.
 Students under 18 may take this course with parents’ permission, and must be 16 by the course completion.
 Students over the age of 18 receive both CT and national certification; under 18 receive the CT certification ONLY.
 High school subjects recommended for persons interested in becoming an EMT are driver education and health and science courses.
 Armed forces medic training is also considered good preparation for prospective EMTs.